ZeqinYu/ZeqinYu.github.io/aboutme.md

 My research interests are primarily focused on **multimedia security**, particularly in detecting and preventing manipulation and forgery of images, videos, and other media content.
 I also have extensive experience in competitions and data creation, particularly with real-world tampered images and videos.

-If you are interested in my research or would like to explore collaboration opportunities, feel free to reach out! **I am also currently looking for internship or exchange student opportunities**.
+If you are interested in my research or would like to explore collaboration opportunities, feel free to reach out! **I am also currently looking for internship or exchange student opportunities!**

 ----------------------------